Holistic therapy FAQs

 How much does holistic therapy cost?

-There are many holistic therapies available in the UK, and the cost for each one is based on a number of different factors.
+There are many holistic therapies available in the UK, and the cost for each one is based on several different factors.
 As a very rough guide, you could expect to pay around £1 per minute for the expertise of a qualified, insured professional.
 Of course, this will vary depending on the treatment type and your needs.

 Whether you consider a holistic treatment affordable or good value is down to your budget and expectations.
 So, you might want to consider what it is that you are seeking from holistic therapy, to work out how much you are willing to spend on treatment.